 5. Policy abuse

 Although you hope that your employees will be respectful and accountable when taking advantage of your remote work policy, there are, unfortunately, some people who may abuse it.
 It's wise to explicitly state that remote work is a privilege that can be revoked if it's discovered that an employee is not meeting his or her expectations while working outside the office.

 You can eliminate any abuse of work-from-home policies by measuring at both the individual and team levels, holding everyone accountable for their results, said Shawe.

+Nicole Fallon contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.